Sidexqush/Plastic_Bottle_Waste_Analysis_Using_Excel/README.md

 ## Dataset

-<a href=“https://github.com/Sidexqush/Plastic_Bottle_Waste_Analysis_Using_Excel/blob/main/wastebase_scan_summary_202503F.csv”>Wastebase plastic waste scan summary dataset</a>
+<a href= “https://github.com/Sidexqush/Plastic_Bottle_Waste_Analysis_Using_Excel/blob/main/wastebase_scan_summary_202503F.csv”>Wastebase plastic waste scan summary dataset</a>

 ## Questions

-•	Which brands contribute the most to plastic waste?
+-	Which brands contribute the most to plastic waste?
-•	Which countries record the highest number of plastic waste scans?
+-	Which countries record the highest number of plastic waste scans?
-•	What product sizes are most common in waste?
+-	What product sizes are most common in waste?
-•	How much are top brands contributing to plastic bottle waste?
+-	How much are top brands contributing to plastic bottle waste?

 ## Dashboard Preview